alex-t-reed/Alex-s-Learning-Repository/readme.md

 ## Repository Structure

 The repository is organized into subfolders based on programming languages.
 Currently, I have a section dedicated to Python, with plans to expand to other languages like JavaScript in the future.
+I also have a LeetCode folder which will then be divided up by programming languages (though I love Python).

 ## Folders